 The LSU AgCenter is offering many tips for keeping plants and trees alive during this cold snap.
 The AgCenter’s Shreveport-based horticulture agent Melea Martin said fragile plants should’ve been covered or moved during the last two nights of the hard freeze, but with care.

 Dozens of pecan growers across Louisiana met at the LSU AgCenter Pecan Research Station in Shreveport earlier this month to discuss how proposed federal regulations could impact their operations.
 State pecan specialist Charlie Graham said the Food Safety Modernization Act will bring about more stringent guidelines that will be harder for small farmers to implement and adhere to.
+Under the proposed regulations, Graham said, pecan growers may not be able to run cattle in their orchards.

 The LSU AgCenter Audubon Sugar Institute plans a Jan.
 25 opening for a pilot plant designed to produce biofuels and biochemicals from agricultural crops and byproducts.